 Late January (January 28 to February 3, 2024; January 26 to February 1, 2025) – After winter break ends, January is largely quiet with the exception of the Martin Luther King Jr. Day holiday weekend.
 This leaves three different weeks that are potentially good options for lower crowds in January 2024.

-Late February 2024 (after Mardi Gras & Presidents’ Day) – It’s pretty much the same idea here.
-Unlike other holiday weeks, there is no gradual decline after Presidents’ Day.
+Avoiding Worst Winter Weeks (Late February 2024; Mid-February 2025) – It’s pretty much the same idea here.
+Unlike some holiday weeks, there is no gradual decline after Presidents’ Day.
 It’s abrupt.
-The crowd levels in the last week of February 2024 should be on par with the best dates in January.
+The crowd levels in the last week of the month should be on par with the best dates in January.
 Perhaps ever-so-slightly higher due to youth sporting events.

-Early Spring (March 3-9, 2024) – That stretch this year is actually what prompted this post, as early March was a sweet stretch of mild weather and low crowds leading up to the start of spring break season, with most parks having 1/10 to 3/10 crowd levels during this week in March 2023.
+Early Spring (March 2-10, 2024; March 8-13, 2025) – That stretch is actually what prompted this post, as early March was a sweet stretch of mild weather and low crowds leading up to the start of spring break season, with most parks having 1/10 to 3/10 crowd levels during this week in March 2023.
 Then, like flipping a switch, attendance surged almost overnight with the start of Orange County going out of session for the week.